dvystrcil/neptune/README.md

 # How to Update Neptune 4 Using krakjoe's Method

 Laying down some expectations...
-I put this repo together to accomplish an few goals
+I put this repo together to accomplish a few goals
 - A place to back up my configuration
 - A place to update my Neptune 4 Pro using automation
 - A place to practice using Ansible

 I am leaning heavily on the work done by krakjoe, a user out on the Elegoo Discord.
-He was able to provide and update Klipper and Moonraker specificly for use with the BTT Eddy probe.
+He was able to provide and update Klipper and Moonraker specifically for use with the BTT Eddy probe.
 This resulted in allowing us to bring our Neptunes up to spec with the rest of the world.
-Lets be clear.
+Let's be clear.
 He is allowed to do this.
 He is doing this on his own time.
-He is not affliated with Elegoo.
+He is not affiliated with Elegoo.

-If you came here looking for a more open and up to date way to keep your Neptune up to spec, there is the [OpenNept4une project](https://github.com/OpenNeptune3D/OpenNept4une), where you can get the latest Klipper, Moonraker, etc...
+If you came here looking for a more open and up-to-date way to keep your Neptune up to spec, there is the [OpenNept4une project](https://github.com/OpenNeptune3D/OpenNept4une), where you can get the latest Klipper, Moonraker, etc...
 They are a fine team and as an open source project I encourage any who can help to please do so.

-Finally, I am not an expert in 3D printers, or Klipper, or Moonraker... this is a hobby I enjoy dabbling in.
+Finally, I am not an expert in 3D printers, Klipper, or Moonraker... this is a hobby I enjoy dabbling in.

 If you ask me for support, please read that last sentence again.
 I can only help with things that I have personally written in this repo.

 What to expect from this repo:
-- A guide to install krakjoe work.
-I hope you can leaverage the ansible playbooks I have written.
+- A guide to installing krakjoe's work.
+I hope you can leverage the ansible playbooks I have written.
-- A veiw into my personal printer configs.
+- A view into my personal printer configs.
 Nothing special here folks, your printer config will likely be different.
 Move along...

 ## Installation